 Product safety is the most important area of sustainability with regard to our company as well as our customers and end users.
-We develop safety through continuous product development and testing.
+We improve safety through continuous product development and testing.
 Extreme weather phenomena that are caused by climate change increase the importance of tyre safety and especially contribute to the increased use of winter tyres.
 As a leading manufacturer of winter tyres, we have a special responsibility for making transportation better and safer.

 Ensuring profitable growth and maintaining a good profit level

 In industrial operations, the positive development of productivity is a prerequisite for a company’s success.
 In tyre manufacture, capacity utilisation is crucial in terms of productivity: the higher the capacity utilisation, the better the productivity.
-Automation of machinery and process improvements also contribute to productivity.
+Automation of machinery and process improvements also contribute to better productivity.
 Our indicator for measuring production efficiency is kg/effort-hour.

 As a manufacturer of high-quality, innovative premium tyres designed for demanding conditions, we want to be an industry pioneer also in terms of sustainability.
 We invest in eco-friendly products and processes.
-We have developed tyres with the best A class rolling resistance according to the EU tyre label system and use eco-friendly raw materials in their production.
+We have developed tyres with the best A class rolling resistance according to the EU tyre label and use eco-friendly raw materials in their production.
 The more often our brand is associated with sustainability in addition to safety and high quality, the more we can attract sustainability-conscious customers.
-Improved competitiveness also in sustainability supports our primary goal of profitable growth.
+Improved competitiveness also in terms of sustainability supports our primary goal of profitable growth.